Myanmar: Continuing the Fight against Corruption

 Corruption – an overview

 For over five decades, Myanmar has been a country largely closed to the scrutiny of and cooperation with the world at large, with the exception of some of its regional neighbours.
-Therefore, compared with other developing nations, little domestic or international focus has, in the past, been placed on the improvement and enforcement of corrupt practices.
-This has had an understandable impact on the perception of corruption in Myanmar; one that persists today, even as foreign direct investment continues to grow.
+Therefore, compared with other developing nations, little domestic or international focus had been placed on the improvement and enforcement of corrupt practices.
+This has had an understandable impact on the perception of corruption in Myanmar – one that persists today, even as foreign direct investment continues to grow.

-Myanmar is ranked at 130 out of 180 countries and territories in the Corruption Perception Index 2017 released by Transparency International, a few steps up from the previous edition of the index, which placed it at 136 out of the 176 countries and territories evaluated.
-This marks a continued progress, yet also represents the country's prevalent potential for corruption, as well as room for further improvement.
-Although the issue of corrupt and fraudulent behaviour in the public and private sectors is not always as bad as the public perception of it, a problem does exist and this cannot be ignored.
+Myanmar is ranked 132 out of 180 countries and territories in the Corruption Perception Index 2018 released by Transparency International, two steps down from the previous edition of the index, which placed it at 130 out of the 180 countries and territories evaluated.
+Although the issue of corrupt and fraudulent behaviour in the public and private sectors is not always as bad as the public perception of it, a problem does exist and cannot be ignored.
 Myanmar is aware of these perceptions and of its need to improve anti-corruption efforts to further encourage and promote foreign investment.
-To address the problem, Myanmar has focused on the passage and strengthening of anti-corruption laws and supporting the establishment of anti-corruption agencies, with additional focus on education.
-This focus is expected not only to improve the domestic anti-corruption environment, but also to improve international perceptions of corruption in Myanmar, which is a step towards the overall goal of improvement of international relations and foreign investment.
+To address the problem, Myanmar has focused on the passage and strengthening of anti-corruption laws and on supporting the establishment of anti-corruption agencies, with additional focus on education.
+For this purpose, the new anti-corruption commission opened offices in Myanmar’s business cities Yangon and Mandalay in 2019, whereas previously the commission’s only office was in Myanmar’s administrative city, Nay Pyi Taw.
+The commission also established the Corruption Prevention Unit and Voluntary Advisory Group, and also held its Youth Integrity Camp and a mentoring programme in relation to the investigation of bribery offences, in collaboration with UNDOC.
+This focus is expected not only to improve the domestic anti-corruption environment but also to improve international perceptions of corruption in Myanmar, which is a step towards the overall goal of improvement of international relations and foreign investment.

 Overview of anti-corruption laws and updates on the anti-corruption regime

-the direct or indirect abuse of one's position as an authoritative person in order to perform an act, refrain from performing a lawful act, give someone his legitimate right, wrongfully prohibit a person from his legitimate right, such as by giving, accepting, receiving, attempting to receive, offering, pledging, or discussing by any means of a consideration from a person concerned for himself or any other or any organization.
+the direct or indirect abuse of one’s position and authority or other means by any person in order to perform an act or refrain from performing a lawful act or give someone his legitimate right or give someone his illegitimate right or wrongfully prohibit a person from his legitimate right, such as by giving, attempting to give, accepting, receiving, or attempting to receive by any means a bribe.

 Uncertainty in the anti-corruption framework and ongoing legal reforms